THE ROLE OF DIETARY FAT ON HEALTH & WELLNESS

-There are certain vitamins, such as vitamin A, D, E and K that are strictly fat soluble.1,3 This means that without the presence of adequate fat, your body will not be able to absorb these essential nutrients.
-This could put you at risk for several deficiencies such as, impaired vision, a decreased immune system and weak bones to mention a few.
+Dietary fat is necessary for proper vitamin absorption and energy production.
+There are certain vitamins, such as A, D, E and K that are strictly fat soluble.
+This means that without the presence of adequate fat, your body will not be able to absorb these essential nutrients.
+This could put you at risk for several deficiencies such as impaired vision, decreased immune system and weak bones.

-Types of Dietary Fats:
+Types of dietary fats:

-It is important to vary the sources of dietary fat you consume.
+It is important to vary the sources of dietary fat that you consume.
 When you cook, rotate your fats, and eat a variety of fish, nuts and seeds.
 Know where your foods are coming from and strive to eat nutrient dense whole foods.
 Remember, if you have to open a package, eat it in moderation.